Raxabi/Sibani-Chat/README.md

 # Sibani Chat

-## Sibani Chat is a realtime app written in JavaScript usign WebSockets Technology
+### Sibani Chat is a realtime app written in JavaScript using WebSockets Technology

 > The Official website is still building